fbeaufume/spring-graphql-sample/README.md

 This is a sample GraphQL backend based on Spring Boot.

+## Features

 Uses a simple library oriented domain model:

 ![Application domain model](doc/domain-model.png)

+The application embeds GraphiQL a GraphQL client UI, for easy querying.

-Uses an embedded in-memory H2 database.
+No external database is requires as the application uses an embedded in-memory H2 database.

-Run with `mvn spring-boot:run`.
+## Usage

+As usual run with `mvn spring-boot:run` (or `mvn package` then `java -jar target/spring-graphql-sample.jar`).

 Useful URL:
 - http://localhost:8080/h2-console/ the H2 web console